ArduCustom/arducustom.github.io/v/dev/AP_Periph/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Digital pin that enables\/disables rangefinder measurement for the pwm rangefinder\.
 A value of \-1 means no pin\.
 If this is set\, then the pin is set to 1 to enable the rangefinder and set to 0 to disable it\.
 This is used to enable powersaving when out of range\.
+Some common values are given\, but see the Wiki\'s \"GPIOs\" page for how to determine the pin number for a given autopilot\.

 +----------------------------+